-Sprites: What are the Sprites?
+- Sprites: What are the Sprites?
 What are their names and pictures?
 Do they have multiple costumes?
-Do they have scripts?
+Do they have scripts? - Events: What events trigger something to happen?

-- Events: What events trigger something to happen? - Explore: Now let's look around the code for any blocks we don't recognize and see if we can learn about them by exploring!
+• Explore: Now let's look around the code for any blocks we don't recognize and see if we can learn about them by exploring!
 How do I learn by exploring?
-[Change numbers in the blocks, remove or add blocks] Click on the purple spaceship "Beep" Sprite and look at the scripts.
-What block here do I not recognize? [go to front, change size by, set size to] What happens if I remove the go to front block? (remove from when this sprite is clicked script, click on Beep (purple) a few times).
-Beep stays behind Bop.
-Put the block back and show again.
+[Change numbers in the blocks, remove or add blocks] Click on the cat and look at scripts.
+What block here do I not recognize? [go to front, change size by, set size to] What happens if I remove the go to front block? (remove this block from cat's script, click on the Woman and then click on the Cat, point out that the Cat stays behind the Woman)